Apply to adopt a dog from Guide Dogs NSW/ACT

 - Our dogs are accustomed to sleeping indoors and spend most of their days in the company of humans.
 We ask that our dogs are generally not being left alone for more than 4 hours at a time and do not become ‘back-yard’ dogs.

 - You must have a fully fenced yard or a suitable living space for a large sized dog.

 - Labradors are often joyful and energetic dogs that need sufficient exercise and daily enrichment to live happy and healthy lives.
 We ask that applicants are able to provide this, and have a basic understanding of general canine husbandry.

-All dogs from Guide Dogs NSW/ACT are desexed and microchipped.
-All dogs are vet checked prior to placement with their new owner and are up-to-date with vaccination, heartworm and worming treatment.
-Guide Dogs NSW/ACT will advise council of Change of Ownership.
-It is the new owners’ responsibility however to Lifetime Register their new dog with their local council.
-Failing to do so may incur a fine.
+- All dogs from Guide Dogs NSW/ACT are de-sexed and microchipped.
+All dogs are vet checked prior to placement with their new owner and are up to date with vaccination, heartworm and worming treatment.

-Please note that there will be a charge for the dogs and prices will vary depending on the health of the dog.
-Keep in mind that there is often a considerable wait for a dog and should your circumstances change, we would appreciate you letting us know.
+- Please note that there is a charge for the dogs and prices will vary depending on the reason the dog is available for adoption.